 - The racket offers excellent ball control.
-It has a control rating of 6, enabling you to have a good playing experience.
+It has a control rating of 6, enabling you to have good playing experience.
 It is hard to miss the ball when using this 6-star blade.

 - It is made for offensive players as it produces numerous spins.

-- The blade is made of 7 layers of full wood and carbon material (5+2).
+- The blade is made of 7 layers of full wood and the carbon material (5+2).
 The materials offer a perfect surface area for ball bounce.

 - The speed (9) of this blade will let you play for longer hours without fatigue or discomfort.
 The carbon technology enhances this.

-- The pimples-in rubber is light enough to allow you play without any discomforts or feelings of tiredness.
+- The pimples-in rubber is light enough to allow you to play without any discomforts or feelings of tiredness.
 The rubber is excellent for manipulating opponent spins.

 - The heavy weight of the blade makes it effective for offensive play.
 However, it has a light handle.